rjgrbg/LMS/README-DEPLOYMENT.md

 - No Docker knowledge needed
 - Better for student projects

-Would you like help deploying to InfinityFree instead?
+Would you like help deploying to InfinityFree instead? yes